Jen Ryland Reviews

 This historical thriller follows a travel writer turned spy in the 1960s.
 It actually sounds pretty fun and has high (4.2) Goodreads ratings.

 Have you tried this series?
-It is too much of a political thriller for me, but you might like it!
+I don’t read many political thrillers, but you might like it!

 What About the Bodies by Ken Jaworowsky